-We were reminded of BCycle when we saw news about the service closing down for a few weeks in January.
+We were reminded of BCycle when we saw the news about the service closing down for a few weeks in January.
 It reminded us that bike-sharing programs have their pros and cons, with potential hazards that shouldn’t be overlooked.

 How Bike-Share Programs Like McAllen’s Work

-From 2010 to 2016, most U.S. bike-share equipment and services were provided by three major companies, BCycle, Motivate and Social Bicycles, with smaller companies, such as NextBike, operating in a few cities, according to a report by the National Association of City Transportation Officers.
+From 2010 to 2016, most U.S. bike-share equipment and services were provided by three major companies, BCycle, Motivate, and Social Bicycles, with smaller companies, such as NextBike, operating in a few cities, according to a report by the National Association of City Transportation Officers.

 In 2017, dockless bike rental systems debuted and the number of bikes available through bike shares in the U.S. more than doubled – from 42,500 bikes at the end of 2016 to about 100,000 bikes by the end of 2017.
 The majority of the increase in bikes came with the new dockless systems.

-The primary difference between dockless bikes and station-based rentals is that dockless bikes can be left wherever the users wants to stop riding the bike.
+The primary difference between dockless bikes and station-based rentals is that dockless bikes can be left wherever the users want to stop riding the bike.
 The owners can find the bikes through a tracking app and retrieve them and set them out for the next user.
 Station-based bikes must be returned to a specified drop-off site.

-McAllen BCycle offers a variety of memberships, ranging from an annual pass for $65, which allows an unlimited number of rides, to monthly, weekly and daily passes and a $2 single ride pass.
-However all rides are only an hour long.
+McAllen BCycle offers a variety of memberships, ranging from an annual pass for $65, which allows an unlimited number of rides, to monthly, weekly, and daily passes and a $2 single ride pass.
+However, all rides are only an hour long.
 You must return the bike to a station to avoid additional fees, even if you have a pass that allows you to take it right back out.